pktgen/fgen/docs/guides/prog_guide/glossary.rst

    Software

 Target
-   In the CNDP, the target is a combination of architecture, machine, executive environment and toolchain.
+   In the FGEN, the target is a combination of architecture, machine, executive environment and toolchain.
 For example: i686-native-linux-gcc.